Rbuchmayer/implementing_core_data_structures/src/writeup/WriteUp.md

 #### Project Enjoyment ####
 -   What was your favorite part of the project?
 What was your least favorite part of the project?<pre>
-My favorite part of the project was implementing the Heaps and Tries.
+Our favorite part of the project was implementing the Heaps and Tries because of how the complex math worked out neatly in the end.
-My least favorite part was dealing with the wrap around of the circularArray because it took us a while to figure out.
+Our least favorite part was dealing with the wrap around of the circularArray because it took us a while to iron out the little small errors with +1/-1/etc.
 </pre><br>

 -   Did you enjoy the project?
 Why or why not?<pre>